Academic Grievance Policy (2022-2023)

 5. During the Academic Grievance process the advisor may not speak on behalf of the student or instructor(s) of record.

-6. During a formal Academic Grievance Board hearing, the advisor may not address the board directly or speak directly to witnesses.
+6. During a formal Academic Grievance Board hearing, the advisor may not speak directly to the board, witnesses, or the opposite party in the hearing.

-7. The advisor may confer in a reasonable manner with the student and/or instructor(s) of record for whom he or she is advising.
+7. The advisor may confer in a reasonable manner with the student and instructor(s) of record for whom he or she is advising.

 8. The student and instructor(s) of record are responsible for notifying their advisor of the date, time and location of the informal meeting and/or formal Academic Grievance Board hearing.

-9. In a formal Academic Grievance Board hearing, the student and instructor(s) of record must notify the Director of Community Standards and Counseling who their advisor will be within five business days of the hearing date.
+9. In a formal Academic Grievance Board hearing, the student and instructor(s) of record must notify the hearing board advisor or the Sr. Director, Center for Student Well-Being who their advisor will be within five business days of the hearing date.

-10. The advisor to a student can be someone of the student’s choosing who is affiliated with the Institution and may be a faculty, staff, or student.
-[Only in Sexual Misconduct cases may an advisor be an attorney.]
+10. The advisor to a student can be someone of the student's choosing who is affiliated with the Institution and may be a faculty, staff, or student.
+[Attorneys are not permissible in the academic grievance processes.]

-11. The advisor to a faculty can be someone of the faculty’s choosing who is a faculty, staff member or union representation affiliated with the Institution.
+11. The advisor to a faculty can be someone of the faculty's choosing who is a faculty, staff or Union Representation member affiliated with the Institution.
+[Attorneys are not permissible in the academic grievance processes.]

 Contact Us